techthoughts2/PoshGram/README.md

 * Custom scripts tied to task scheduler could alert you to potential system conditions
   * *Test-LowDisk.ps1 tied to task scheduler --> leverages PoshGram to alert you if low disk condition found*
 * Enable script to provide Telegram notifications
-* In a ForEach you could easily message multipe chat groups that your bot is a member of
+* In a ForEach you could easily message multiple chat groups that your bot is a member of

 ## Installation